top of page

 Anxiety often doesn’t just buzz in the background.
 It plans, anticipates, and braces for impact.
 It convinces us that if we can just prepare enough, maybe we’ll be safe.
 For many millennials, this way of being began early as we watched institutions crumble, felt waning senses of security, and learned to survive by staying one step ahead.

-This anticipation can look like constant mental rehearsal; endless what-ifs, restless scrolling, the inability to rest even when nothing is wrong.
-Underneath it all is a longing for safety, for something solid to hold onto in a world that often feels like shifting sand.
+This anticipation can look like constant mental rehearsal filled with endless what-ifs, unsatisfying scrolling, the inability to rest even when nothing is wrong.
+Underneath it all is a longing for security, for something solid to hold onto in a world that often feels like shifting sand.

 Anticipation & Anxiety